Multiple higher-order topological phases with even and odd pairs of zero-energy corner modes in a $C_3$ symmetry broken model

-We will now study the interplay between $M$ and $g$ only with keeping $V_{\rm SO}$ fixed at zero.
-Such a competition between the above two parameters, depending on the relative signs, can push two mid-gap states towards zero energy while the remaining two mid-gap states move into the bulk bands rapidly as compared to the earlier case with $g=0$.
-The evolution of mid-gap states are demonstrated in Figs. \ref{fig:4} (a), (b), (c) and (d) by varying $g$, keeping $M$ fixed at $0.5$.
-Interestingly, for $M = -g$, we find that two mid-gap states out of four mid-gap states can be constrained at zero energy.
-Importantly, the bulk-gap around zero energy reduces with increasing $|g|$ unlike the above two cases where $V_{\rm SO}$ mostly determines the bulk-gap.
-The continuous bulk bands, observed for $|g|<M$, become gapped out at finite energies within which the mid-gap dipolar state can be present for $|g|>M$.
-The individual [combined] localization for the mid-gap states are depicted in the four insets of Figs. \ref{fig:4} (a) [upper insets of Figs. \ref{fig:4} (b) and (c)].
+\underline{\textit{3.~$V_{\rm SO}=0$ case:}} Here we find that depending on the relative sign and magnitudes of $M$ and $g$ two mid gap states move into the bulk while remaining two mid gap states stays at zero energy.
+The evolution of mid-gap states is demonstrated in Figs. \ref{fig:4} (a), (b) by varying $g$ and keeping $M$ fixed at $0.5$ such that $|g|<M$.
+We repeat Figs. \ref{fig:4} (a), and (b) in Figs. \ref{fig:5} (a), and (b), respectively, for $|g|\ge M$.
+Interestingly, for $M = -g$, we find that two mid-gap states out of four mid-gap states can be constrained at zero-energy.
+Importantly, the bulk-gap around zero-energy reduces with increasing $|g|$.
+The continuous bulk bands, observed for $|g|<M$, become gapped out at finite energies within which the mid-gap corner state can be present for $|g|>M$.
+The individual [combined] localizations for the mid-gap states are depicted in Figs. \ref{fig:4} (c1-c4) [Fig. \ref{fig:4} (d1)].
+Similarly, the local density of states for the mid-gap modes is depicted in Fig. \ref{fig:5} (c1) associated with Figs. \ref{fig:5} (a).
 This is characteristically different from the quadrupolar insulator where each of the mid-gap states populate more than a single corner of a 2D square lattice \cite{Nag19}.
 The ribbon geometry clearly indicates the gapped band structure in Figs. \ref{fig:4} (b) and (d).
-The polarization $p_y$ changes with $M$ demonstrating the breakdown of topological characterization for IS broken case (see the insets in Fig. \ref{fig:4} (d)).
+The polarization $p_y$ changes with $M$ demonstrating the breakdown of topological characterization for IS broken case irrespective of the filling (see Fig.~\ref{fig:5} (d1)).
+We show the gapped band structure under ribbon geometry for cut 2 in Fig. \ref{fig:4} (d2), corresponding to Fig. \ref{fig:4} (b), that refers to the existence of SOTI phase.
+Likewise, we repeat the above in Figs.~\ref{fig:5} (c2) and (d2) for Figs.~\ref{fig:5} (a) and (b), respectively, indicating the absence of edge modes in cut 2.